 Knowledge

-Dementia & Genetics: What are my risks?
+Dementia & Genetics: What Are My Risks?

 You might worry about your own risks when a family member has been diagnosed with dementia.
 In most cases, your risk is no different from anyone else’s.
 With some rare variants such as Frontotemporal Dementia (often begins between the ages of 40 to 65) your risk is higher when a family member has been diagnosed.